abarker/dir-alias/README.rst

    # There is also a shell function defined to cd to the directory:
    proj # Executes a cd to ~/programming/my_project/proj_dir

-This is a `dir-alias` command that also has an optional command-string:
+This is a `dir-alias` command with an optional command-string to execute after the `cd`:

 .. code-block:: bash

    dir_alias my_tmp ~/tmp -c "echo 'You are in ~/tmp directory'"

-These are `dir-alias` commands that work similar to regular Bash aliases in that they do not perform a `cd` operation automatically.
+Finally, here are some `dir-alias` commands that work similar to regular Bash aliases in that they are not assocated with a directory and so do not perform a `cd` operation automatically.
+No shell variable is set in these cases.
 The examples here also take argments.

 .. code-block:: bash